bmolnar91/workbook/module_oop.md

 #### What is casting?
 What is the difference between up vs downcasting?

-Assigning a value of one type to a variable of another type is known as _Type Casting_.
+Assigning a value of one type to a variable of another type is known as _type casting_.

 To cast a value to a specific type, place the type in parentheses and position it in front of the value:
 `int a = (int) 3.14;`